Asterisci/Point-GCC/README.md

 ## Acknowledgement

 Our code is based on [MMDetection3D](https://github.com/open-mmlab/mmdetection3d/).
-Thanks to all.
+Thanks for their wonderful work!

 ## License